rednafi/rednafi.com/content/zephyr/writing_on_well_trodden_topics.md

     - Meta
 ---

-I enjoy writing about software—the books that I read, the things that I learn, and the work that I do.
+I enjoy writing about software—the things that I learn, the tools that I use, and the work that I do.
 Due to the constraints of the corporate software world, more often than not, you can't directly showcase your work or talk about them.
 At least that's how it always has been throughout my career so far.
 At the same time, as you grow older and start having a life